pgxcentre/genipe/docs/tutorials/tutorial_linear.rst

-The following figure shows the approximate execution time for different number of processes (the ``--nb-process`` option) with different installation methods (*pyvenv* versus *miniconda*).
+The following figure shows the approximate execution time for different number of processes (the ``--nb-process`` option) with different installation methods (*pyvenv* in blue, versus *miniconda* in orange).
 This analysis was performed on a computer with an *Intel(R) Core(TM) i7-3770 CPU @ 3.40GHz* (8 cores) and 16Go of RAM.
 The analysis contained 30,000 imputed markers for 2,402 samples, and 6,000 lines were processed at a time.
-The red line represent the execution time of the same analysis using *Plink* (which is simple threaded).
+Each test was performed only one time (no repetition).
+The red line represent the execution time of the same analysis using *Plink* (which uses only one process).

 .. _linear_exec_time:

 .. figure:: ../_static/images/Linear_Walltime.png
     :align: center
-    :width: 100%
+    :width: 60%
     :alt: Linear regression execution time vs number of processes.

-    Linear regression execution time vs number of processes.

 Note that the linear regression from *Statsmodels* (at least when compiled on a modern Linux system, *i.e.* when :py:mod:`gwip` is installed using the *pyvenv* method) uses more than 100% of each process, hence we recommend launching *n/2* processes (where *n* is the number of processing cores on the machine).
-This is not true when using a *miniconda* installation.
+This is not true when using a *miniconda* installation, since all processes uses no more than 100%.